Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 3.  **State Snapshots & Time Travel:**

     - [ ] Implement logic to capture serializable state snapshots.
     - [ ] Implement logic to "jump" to a past state based on DevTools commands.
-This might involve re-setting the store's reactive proxy state.
+This might involve re-setting the store\'s reactive proxy state.
 (This can be complex with direct mutation).
     - [ ] Ensure DevTools can display the state tree.

 4.  **DevTools Configuration:**